rackerlabs/otter/README.md

   and tearing down Otter's Cassandra schema.
 Equivalent to running `make schema-setup schema-teardown` manually.

+Some tools for applying Cassandra schemata (by default, these are pointed at `localhost`, because they're typically only used within the development VM):

 - `make load-dev-schema` will attempt to load the development schema into Cassandra.
 - `make migrate-dev-schema` will attempt to update the development